gesturesAidl/video_processor/README.md

  ### HOW TO RUN THE PROGRAM - video_capture

-> Please, refere to the [video_capture](https://github.com/gesturesAidl/video_capture) repository [README](https://github.com/gesturesAidl/video_capture/blob/main/README.md) in order to get the instructions to run the client app.
+> Please, refer to the [video_capture](https://github.com/gesturesAidl/video_capture) repository [README](https://github.com/gesturesAidl/video_capture/blob/main/README.md) in order to get the instructions to run the client app.